Ryan Davis (Australian footballer)

-Ryan Davis (born 7 June 1989) is a former professional Australian rules footballer who played for the West Coast Eagles and Gold Coast Football Club in the Australian Football League (AFL).
+Ryan Davis (born 7 June 1989) is a former professional Australian rules footballer and the current senior coach of the Adelaide Football Club in the AFL Women's.
+During his playing career, Davis played for the West Coast Eagles and Gold Coast Suns in the Australian Football League (AFL).

 Career

 Playing

 He started his senior football career at the North Shore Bombers before catching the eye of West Coast Eagle talent scouts.
 Signing a scholarship with the club in 2007, Davis had an outstanding year playing first grade for North Shore and the Under 18 NSW state team.
-After collecting 2nd in the North Shore best and Fairest, best first year player and playing an important part in both a North Shore premiership (in which he won best on ground) and NSW series win Ryan was offered a rookie spot with West Coast for the 2008 season.
+After collecting 2nd in the North Shore best and Fairest, best first year player and playing an important part in both a North Shore premiership (in which he won best on ground) and NSW series win Ryan was offered a rookie spot with for the 2008 season.

-Davis made his AFL debut for the West Coast Eagles at Gold Coast Stadium versus North Melbourne in Round 8 of the 2008 AFL season and continued to play 11 games in his debut season.
-After this he moved to Swan Districts and went on to play in a premiership in 2010 and win a club best and fairest, the Swan Medal in 2014.
+Davis made his AFL debut for at Carrara Stadium versus in Round 8 of the 2008 AFL season and continued to play 11 games in his debut season.

+Following his stint at the Eagles, Davis signed for Swan Districts in the West Australian Football League (WAFL) and went on to play in a premiership in 2010 and win a club best and fairest, the Swan Medal in 2014.
 After six years out of the AFL, he was recruited by Gold Coast in the 2016 rookie draft.

 Davis was delisted by Gold Coast at the conclusion of the 2017 season.

 Coaching

 Davis was appointed as the inagurual Southport women's coach in 2020, coaching the side to Queensland Football Association Women's premierships in 2020 and 2021.
-He also coached the side in 2022 (its first year in the QAFL Women's), with Southport losing the grand final to by 7 points.
+He also coached the side in 2022 (its first year in the QAFL Women's), with Southport losing the grand final to by seven points.

+He spent two years with 's AFL Women's (AFLW) team as a midfield coach.
+The team made consecutive grand finals during Davis' short tenure at the Lions.

+In December 2025, Davis was appointed as the head coach of 's women's team in the AFLW.
+He became the successor to Matthew Clarke, who coached two premierships at the club.